Configuration file guide

 CONFIG.ws.fileLength = 60; % in seconds

-CONFIG.ws.dateStart = 7; % what character of file name starts the date format
+CONFIG.ws.dateStart = 7; % character of filename where date starts

 Optional plotting settings